 The Smart Grid: Smart Career Choices

-In fact, according to KEMA, the leading authority in energy consulting, in the next four years alone, the $16 billion earmarked for smart grid funding incentives will directly create 280,000 jobs in deploying the new grid.
+In fact, according to KEMA, the leading authority in energy consulting, in the next four years alone, the $16 billion earmarked for intelligent grid funding incentives will directly create 280,000 jobs in deploying the new grid.

 Securing a Smart Grid Degree